Juvenile Detention Hearings

 At the detention hearing, the judge will decide whether or not the child will stay in detention while the juvenile case is proceeding through the court system.

 The child has the right to be represented by a private criminal defense attorney at this hearing.
 The child’s parent might retain the attorney immediately after learning that a criminal investigation has begun, that a detective wants to speak to the child, or after the child is taken to the detention center.

 Attorneys for Detention Hearings in Hillsborough County, FL

 If your child has been accused of a delinquent act and is being held in the Juvenile Detention Center in Tampa, FL, then contact an experienced criminal defense attorney who can help you determine if there is a way to obtain your child’s release from custody.

-Our juvenile defense attorneys represent clients accused of crimes in Hillsborough County, Hernando County, Pasco County, Pinellas County, Manatee County and Polk County, FL.
+Our juvenile defense lawyers in Tampa, FL, represent clients accused of crimes in Hillsborough County, Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County, FL.

 Call (813) 250-0500 today.

 After your child is taken into custody, the child can be released to the parents from the juvenile assessment center or detained at the detention center based on an allegation that the child is delinquent because of a criminal charge that would be a crime if the child were an adult.